NBA Rumors: Carmelo Anthony Could Be ‘Next Person’ To Join LeBron James In Los Angeles, Per ‘New York Post’

 Anthony’s numbers have tremendously gone down in his first year with the Thunder, but it was something that was expected to happen when he joined Russell Westbrook and Paul George.
 Still, no one can deny the fact the Anthony remains a reliable contributor on the offensive end of the floor.
 In his 15-year NBA career, the All-Star forward averaged 24.1 points, 6.5 rebounds, and 3.0 assists on 44.9 percent shooting from the field and 34.7 percent from beyond the arc.

-LeBron James will surely love the idea of having one of his close pals team up with him in Los Angeles.
-James and Anthony played together for Team USA, so chemistry won’t be a problem when they join forces next season.
+LeBron James will surely love the idea having one of his close pals team up with him in Los Angeles.
+James and Anthony played together for Team USA so chemistry won’t be a problem when they join forces next season.
 However, the acquisition of Anthony may slow down the development of young forwards like Kyle Kuzma and Brandon Ingram.